 VMware is another heavyweight in the virtual desktop infrastructure space, their Horizon product suite being one of the go-to on-premises VDI deployments.
 Now, VMware offers a DaaS option on top of Azure infrastructure, which is a managed service that delivers virtual desktops and applications directly from a customer’s Microsoft Azure subscription.

-The DaaS service keeps the same functionalities as traditional Horizon, such as simplified management and integration with existing systems, enhanced remote experiences, intrinsic security, and a native cloud architecture.
+The service provided by this DaaS provider keeps the same functionalities as traditional Horizon, such as simplified management and integration with existing systems, enhanced remote experiences, intrinsic security, and a native cloud architecture.
 VMware DaaS supports shared, pooled, and dedicated models, which leverage the flexibility of virtual machines provisioned in Azure and broad operating system support.

 Horizon Cloud supports a large and diverse array of client platforms and endpoints, allowing users to access their desktops and applications from common desktop and mobile operating systems, thin clients, and web browsers.
 Users can expect a feature rich experience, with support for USB, camera, printer, and smart card redirection on most platforms, as well as support for real-time audio and video platforms like Microsoft Teams, Skype, Zoom and Cisco Jabber